ramgorthi04/gist/recontour_planner_hints.md

 ---

 ## COGS.cin7_stockvaluation_cogs_output
-Comprehensive Cost of Goods Sold (COGS) data sorted by the most recent information available.
+Comprehensive Cost of Goods Sold (COGS) data sorted by the most recent information available PER UNIT.

 - **months_year**: The month and year of the data record.
 - **date**: The specific date of the COGS entry.